Pediatric Proton Fellowship

 Fellows will be asked to comment on their learning experience on the rotation and communicate this information to the fellowship director through a formal evaluation instrument.

 Three weeks of vacation time are allotted for the fellows.
-Sick leave and parental leave will be allotted according to Partners policies for residents.
+Sick leave and parental leave will be allotted according to Mass General Brigham policies for residents.

 Service and On-Call Responsibilities